The spatial computer: A model for energy-efficient parallel computation: Introduction

 \paragraph{Computer Model}

 We consider an unbounded number of processors organized in a regular (Cartesian) 2-dimensional grid.
 This grid does not restrict the ability of processors to communicate with each other, but it determines the cost of doing so (c.f. \emph{cost model}).
 Each processor $p_{i, j}$ knows its position $(i, j)$ in the grid and has a constant-sized memory.
-During each synchronous time-step, each processor can (but does not have to) send a constant-unit-sized message to an arbitrary other processor.
+During each synchronous time-step, each processor proceeds as follows.
+It can send a constant-unit-sized message to an arbitrary other processor.
 This message arrives in the next time step.
-In each time step, a processor can dequeue a message from its receive queue and put it into its memory.
-Finally, in each time step a processor can perform a constant number of arithmetic and logic operations on its memory, and generate an independent, uniformly distributed word-sized number.
-These operations determine which message to send next (if any).
+Then, a processor can dequeue a message from its receive queue and put it into its memory.
+Finally, a processor can perform a constant number of arithmetic and logic operations on its memory, and generate an independent, uniformly distributed word-sized number.
+These operations determine which message to send next.
 Note that the order in which messages arrive in the receive queues is not deterministic.
 The receive queues are of constant size.
 If a processor receives more than this constant number of messages in a time-step, the behavior is undefined.

 Initially, an input of size $n$ is distributed in some predefined format on an $h\times w$ sized processor \emph{subgrid} containing the processor at $(0, 0)$, where $n=\Theta(hw)$.
 For simplicity, we assume w.l.o.g. that $n$ is a power of $4$.
 We sometimes refer to the processor $p_{0, 0}$ as the \emph{root} processor.
 For each problem, the output format is also predefined.